 Emails Recoverable Items folder are deleted from this folder are permanently lost and cannot be recovered.
 So, be sure to contact your admin before taking any action to delete items from this folder.

 To use litigation hold, you must first enable the feature for your organization.
 You can then put individual mailboxes on hold.
 Once a mailbox is on litigation hold, you can specify how long mail should be retained.
 Alternatively, you can use a retention policy to control how long mail is retained.

 As the data is increasing, the requirements for its safety, security, and backup are also increasing.
 Amongst various technological platforms available, Microsoft has been providing some of the best tools to manage and backup Office 365 data.
 But even so, there is a scope of improvisation as not all users want their data to be stored on Microsoft’s terms only.
-Considering such users’ needs and requirements, Kernel Office 365 Backup has been designed.
+Considering such users’ needs and requirements, Kernel Office 365 Backup and Restore has been designed.

 Users now have the convenience of effortlessly backing up their Office 365 mailbox items, including emails and contacts, while selecting their preferred storage location.
 This process liberates them from the constraints of retention policies or recovery terms, enabling seamless access and management of their backed-up files anytime and anywhere.
 Here are some of the noteworthy professional features of the tool: